joakimwinum/py-snake/README.md

-# Python Snake CLI Game
+# Py Snake CLI Game

 This is a CLI game written in Python 3.6 and ported from PHP.